 You can set a limit order to automatically close out your spread bet if the asset you’re trading reaches a certain level of profitability.
-In the example above of selling short Company A stock, you could have set a limit order to close out your stock spread bet at, for example, £94.
+In the example above of selling short Tesco, you could have set a limit order to close out your stock spread bet at, for example, 210.00.
 If the ask price fell to at least that level, your spread bet would automatically be closed out, thus locking in 19.61 points of profits – or in monetary terms £196.10.
 In our example, we closed the trade out before the limit order level was reached.

 And that’s how spread betting works:

 - You open an account with a spread betting broker and fund it.